luapower/fs/fs.md

 Limitations:

-  * I/O errors from accessing mmapped memory cause a crash.
+  * I/O errors from accessing mmapped memory cause a crash (and there's nothing that can be done about that with the current ffi), which makes this API unsuitable for mapping files from removable media or recovering from write failures in general.
+For all other uses it is fine.

 ### `fs.map(args_t) -> map` <br> `fs.map(path, [access], [size], [offset], [addr], [tagname]) -> map` <br> `f:map([access], [size], [offset], [addr])`